Information for staff

 - Fertility Treatment Leave

 If you have any questions about these policies, you are advised to contact the HR Adviser for your Faculty.
-Contact details can be found here.
+Contact details for HR.

 In addition to this, there are a number of guidelines for staff, such as for research staff, and for women who are breastfeeding/expressing.
-All this can be found on the HR webpages here.
+All this can be found on the HR webpages.

 In addition to the SMD's work on gender equity, there are a number of Queen Mary initiatives that you can access.
-Further information can be found here.
+Further information.